oxguy3/sportsarchive/README.md

 * `bin/fantasticon.sh` – rebuild the icon font

 ## Building
-Here is the script used to build the site in production:
+Here is the script used to build the site in production.
+The script creates a copy of the project (as `sportsarchive-next/`), updates that copy, then moves it back to `sportsarchive/`.
+The previous un-updated copy of the project is moved to `sportsarchive-prev/`, and is not deleted until the next time that the build script is run (allowing it to be restored in case of a failed deploy).
 ```
 #!/usr/bin/env bash
+rm -rf sportsarchive-prev/
+cp -r sportsarchive/ sportsarchive-next/
-cd sportsarchive/
+cd sportsarchive-next/
 git pull
 sudo chmod -R 777 var/cache/ var/log/
 php /usr/local/bin/composer install